Phan Lương Cầm: Academic and scientific work

-Prof. Dr. Phan Lương Cầm was a founder and director of the Corrosion and Protection Research Center - Hanoi University of Technology - from 1996 to 2008, the year when she retired.
+Phan was a founder and director of the Corrosion and Protection Research Center – Hanoi University of Technology – from 1996 to 2008, the year when she retired.

-She was the first woman Professor at the Hanoi University of Technology, She was also one of the co-founders and president of the Vietnam Corrosion and Metal Protection Association (VICORRA) from 1996 to 2005, and now she is its honorary president.
+She was the first woman Professor at the Hanoi University of Technology, She was also one of the co-founders and president of the Vietnam Corrosion and Metal Protection Association (VICORRA) from 1996 to 2005, and she was its honorary president.
 It was the first time a woman ever served as president of an association under the Vietnam Union of Science and Technology Associations (VUSTA).

 She was president of the Asian Pacific Materials and Corrosion Association from 1999 to 2001; Chairwoman of the 11th Asian Pacific Corrosion Control Conference (APCCC-11) held in Ho Chi Minh City in 1999 and member of the International Advisory Board for many other Asian Pacific Corrosion Control Conferences.

-Family

-She was married to Võ Văn Kiệt, Prime Minister of Vietnam.

 Charity and social work

-Over the past 20 years, Prof. Dr. Phan Lương Cầm has been actively involved in charity and social work, especially in the field of education i.e. helping students who are too poor to attend college after being admitted to a college.
-Besides donating scholarships, she helps students facing life hardships through their college years.
+Phan was actively involved in charity and social work, especially in the field of education i.e. helping students who are too poor to attend college after being admitted to a college.
+Besides donating scholarships, she helped students facing life hardships through their college years.

+Personal life and death

+Phan was married to Võ Văn Kiệt, Prime Minister of Vietnam.
+She died on 9 April 2025, at the age of 82.

-Awards and honors
+Awards and honours

-Prof. Dr. Phan Luong Cam was presented with the 1995 Kovalevskaya Award, Labor Medal and various Certificates of Merits in recognition of her contributions to the cause of education, science and technology, women’s advancement and children’s protection.
+Phan was presented with the 1995 Kovalevskaya Award, Labor Medal and various Certificates of Merits in recognition of her contributions to the cause of education, science and technology, women’s advancement and children’s protection.